 The Department concurs with this recommendation and will review and consider processes to ensure medical professionals have appropriate and timely access to medical records and medications to support the potential treatment of the Secretary of Defense, Deputy Secretary of Defense, and others in the order of succession for COOP-related events and implement the results of that review accordingly.
 To provide further context, the Secretary of Defense COOP Plan ensures that a principal and his or her travel delegation shall have immediate access to DoD emergency medical services, trained medical staff, and medical supply available during any continuity situation.
-In addition, the Secretary of Defense of both the Secretary of Defense ERG in preparation for a COOP-related event.
+In addition, the Secretary of Defense Continuity Playbook identifies the responsibilities and requirements for members of both the Secretary of Defense Emergency Relocation Group (ERG) and the Deputy Secretary of Defense ERG in preparation for a COOP-related event.
 Both the Secretary and the Deputy Secretary are members of their respective ERGs.
 According to the Playbook, each ERG member is required to "[r]eceive and appropriately load" their issued "GO BAG" on an ongoing and continuous basis to include, among other items, medications for 30 days.
-The Department will work to ensure that this guidance from the Secretary of Defense Continuity Playbook is incorporated, as appropriate, in training and guidance across other DoD Components.
+7 The Department will work to ensure that this guidance from the Secretary of Defense Continuity Playbook is incorporated, as appropriate, in training and guidance across other DoD Components.